 Solar power is fast becoming cheaper than dirty sources of fuel like coal and gas.
 Solar is clean, renewable, stable, and can lower electric bills.

-For years, Connecticut residents have paid the highest electric rates in the continental US.
-As of mid-2017, about 23,000 Connecticut residents were taking advantage of lower-cost energy independence with solar panels on their roofs.
+For years, Connecticut residents have paid some of the highest electric rates in the continental US.
+By mid-2018, about 30,000 Connecticut residents have taken advantage of lower-cost energy independence with solar panels on their roofs.

 In many states—including our neighbors, Massachusetts and New York—shared solar is the solution.
-Shared solar allows any electricity customer to contract for a portion of power produced by a larger solar array, with the benefits automatically credited to their bill and without having to install solar panels.
-Shared solar connects more customers with more clean energy!
+Shared solar allows any electricity customer to get a portion of the power produced by a larger solar array, with the benefits automatically credited to their bill and without having to install solar panels.

 How can we fight back against old-fashioned energy and bring the economic, health, and environmental benefits of solar to all Connecticut residents?
 By uniting everyone who wants lower electric bills, a cleaner planet, and a stronger economy into an unstoppable movement.